phptek/silverstripe-verifiable/README.md

 ## Configuration

-Add the `VerifiableExtension` to each of your data-models (including `SiteTree` subclasses) that you'd like to be "Verifiable", and for each such model, declare a list of fields who's data should be verifiable:
+Add the `VerifiableExtension` to each of your data-models that you'd like to be "Verifiable", and for each such model, declare a list of fields who's data should be verifiable:

 ```YML